raspberrypilearning/generic-python-rounding-numbers/en/step_1.md

 >>>
 ```

-In the example above you rounded to 2 decimal places.
-If you wanted to change that to 3 decimal places you simply change the number after the comma in the *round* function.
+In the example above, you rounded to 2 decimal places.
+If you wanted to change that to 3 decimal places you simply change the number after the comma in the `round` function.

 ```python
 >>> round(1.23456,3)